 Radio-resource coordination between access and backhaul links.

-Proposal 12: The normative phase to include, time permitting, discussions on enhancements related to the prevention of multi-hop WAB and the support of radio-resource coordination between in-band operation of access and backhaul links.
+Above is conclusion of the study.

 WAB mobility

 Proposal 2-1: For WAB-gNB mobility with change of UE’s AMF, the WAB-node needs to create a second logical gNB with a different gNB-ID and perform NG-handover of all connected UEs.